fybrik/openmetadata-connector/README.md

 make run
 ```

 `make run` runs the connector with the configuration file in `conf/conf.yaml`.
-This configuration assumes that OM is running on localhost and listening on port 8585.
-In addition, it assumes that Vault is running on localhost too and listening on port 8200.
+This configuration assumes that OM is
+running on localhost and listening on port 8585.
+In addition, it assumes that Vault is running on localhost too and
+listening on port 8200.
 If that is not the case, change the configuration file or employ port-forwarding.
 The configuration file also contains a path to a JWT file which is used to identify against Vault.

 ## Directory Structure
-- [database-types](database-types): Currently, the OM connector supports two types of data sources: mysql and s3 (future versions may support additional data sources).
-The direcory contains the [database_type.go](database-types/database_type.go) file, which defines the DatabaseType interface.
-It also contains [mysql.go](database-types/mysql.go) and [s3.go](database-types/s3.go) which provide implementations of the DatabaseType interface for `mysql` and `s3`.
+- [pkg/database-types](pkg/database-types): Currently, the OM connector supports two types of data sources: mysql and s3
+(future versions may support additional data sources).
+The direcory contains the
+[database_type.go](pkg/database-types/database_type.go) file, which defines the DatabaseType interface.
+It also contains
+[mysql.go](pkg/database-types/mysql.go) and [s3.go](pkg/database-types/s3.go) which provide implementations of the
+DatabaseType interface for `mysql` and `s3`.
+- [pkg/copenmetadata-connector-core](pkg/openmetadata-connector-core): The core files of openmetadata connector, they
+are implement the connector REST API.
-- [utils](utils): Includes utility methods used in the connector code
+- [pkg/utils](pkg/utils): Includes utility methods used in the connector code
-- [vault](vault): Includes methods to obtain a token and secrets from Vault
+- [pkg/vault](pkg/vault): Includes methods to obtain a token and secrets from Vault
 - [conf](conf): Contains a sample configuration file
 - [client-swagger](client-swagger): The OpenMetadata API Specification, used to generate OpenMetadata client code in the golang language.
 This directory contains the original YAML file and a modified YAML file to fix the auto-generated code
 - [auto-generated](auto-generated): Automatically generated OpenAPI code, both for OpenMetadata (client code) and Fybrik Data Catalog (server code)